nickjalbert/isittimetodriveacrossthe.us/NOTES.md

   * Local Marion stops by
     * Uses "Heiffer dust" instead of "bullshit"
     * Drinks free coffee, used to work at bar
-    * Whitney is annoyed by her
     * Has a vibrating bed
   * Local Rita stops by
-    * Some of the girls do side prostitution gigs during stripper season
     * Used to be a cocktail waitress
     * Makes indian joke but it's okay because she is 1/50th
   * Bartender mom (Shelly) swings by to bring girls to gym